Florida Mortgage Rates

 Gateway Capital Mortgage

-Gateway Capital Mortgage is another mortgage lender that works in several states.
-Its website promises extremely lucrative rates: 4.902% for a 15-year mortgage, 5.578% for 20 years, and 5.594% for a 30-year one.
-It doesn’t detail all the assumptions that go into this calculation, though.
-The minimum credit score is 620 and the floor for the down payment is 5%.
-The company was started in 2005 and boasts an A+ rating from BBB.
+Gateway Capital Mortgage is a mortgage lender that operates in several states.
+The company's website advertises very attractive interest rates: 4.902% for a 15-year mortgage, 5.578% for 20 years, and 5.594% for a 30-year mortgage.
+However, the website does not specify all of the assumptions that go into these calculations.
+The minimum credit score required for a loan is 620, and the minimum down payment is 5%.
+The company was founded in 2005 and has an A+ rating from the Better Business Bureau.

 Pros: Cons: